fossMeDaddy/dbdaddy/README.md

 jokes aside, some of the performance-related concerns were also raised by codedamn (company) in [this](https://codedamn.com/news/product/dont-use-prisma) article.

-this problem arises when you create leaky abstractions, over things that shouldn't have been abstracted in the first place.
+not only prisma, but almost every ORM suffers from problems like not being performant enough, not being comprehensive enough or being a black box that external users know very little about.

+throw in the impatient gippidy syntax searches of the modern age and you've got yourself a flaming red hot ball of garbage queries eating away too much compute & memory on either the database or on your $2500 nodejs/deno/bun/whatever-the-fuck-next-shiny-runtime-is-gonna-be k8s cluster.

+zooming out for a second...

-what do you need when working with databases?
+what do you really need when working with databases?
 1. a tool that gives you a good enough interface to do backups, migrations, custom one-off queries, etc. on the databases
 2. efficient SQL to query the data
 3. compile-time guard-rails when writing SQL